grote/seedvault-LFB/README.md

   * name
   * file size
   * ordered list of chunk IDs (to re-assemble the file)
+* total size - sum of the size of all files, for stats
 * timeStart - when the backup run was started
 * timeEnd - when the backup run was finished